 BAU & ETSAB Winter Workshop - examplary video

 Salzburg Winter School is held each year with the participation of students from all departments of BAU Faculty of Architecture & Design; Architecture, Industrial Design, and Interior Architecture and Environmental Design.
-The school is organized as a part of ongoing workshop in the winter term of Fachhochshule Salzburg (Salzburg University of Applied Sciences), Austria.
-Mutual visits of both universities are continuing for ten years.
-The study in Salzburg is conducted as a one-week design workshop, including participation of FH Salzburg students and exchange students based on other universities.
-Places, museums and exhibitions belonging to the historical or modern identity of the city are visited during Salzburg city tour.
-In the FH Salzburg Winter School, mixed groups of students from different countries and departments collaborate on applications of designs in various scales.
+The school is organized as a part of ongoing workshop in the winter term at Fachhochshule Salzburg (Salzburg University of Applied Sciences), Austria.
+Mutual visits of both universities have been taking place for ten years.
+The study in Salzburg is conducted as a one-week design workshop, including participation of FH Salzburg students and exchange students from other universities.
+Participants will tour the city visiting sites, museums, and exhibitions presenting Salzburg’s historical and modern identity.
+In the FH Salzburg Winter School, mixed groups of students from different countries and departments will collaborate on design applications at various scales.
 Prof. Dr. Elçin Tezel and Inst.
-Sinan Polvan from BAU, and instructors Ulrike Szigeti, Günther Grall, Michael Ebner, Alexander Petutschnigg and Bernd Stelzer from FH Salzburg constitute a jury each year for the evaluation of workshop products.
+Sinan Polvan from BAU and instructors Ulrike Szigeti, Günther Grall, Michael Ebner, Alexander Petutschnigg, and Bernd Stelzer from FH Salzburg form a jury each year for the evaluation of workshop products.

-ICSA (Inter-Cultural Study of Architecture) summer school activity is an international exchange program held two times in a year in Japan and Turkey with the participation of Japanese and Turkish students under the collaboration of Bahcesehir University and Mukogawa Women’s University, with the aim of creating an intercultural architecture studio environment.
+ICSA (Inter-Cultural Study of Architecture) summer school activity is an international exchange program held twice a year in Japan and Turkey with the participation of Japanese and Turkish students under the collaboration of Bahcesehir University and Mukogawa Women’s University, with the aim of creating an intercultural architecture studio environment.

 ICSA in Istanbul is conducted by ICSA coordinators Prof. Dr. Murat Dündar and Asst.
 Prof. Dr. Sinem Kültür, and hosted by BAU each year in October, with the participation of 15 students and 2 instructors from Mukogawa University.
-Within the scope of the activity, students participate in various traditional workshops, especially of wood, glass and ceramic tile (çini), and they also have the opportunity to examine preservation and restoration works in Dolmabahçe and Yıldız palaces.
-Beside Istanbul's significant historical and touristic sites, ICSA in Istanbul program offers one-day technical trips to Edirne, Bursa and İznik.
-Students of Mukogawa University, who visit our university within the scope of Preservation-Restoration master's course, have the chance to observe technical and scientific interventions made for historic buildings as part of cultural heritage and their qualified furnishing, to experience by getting involved in the ongoing works, and to compare them with similar applications in their own country.
-All these activities are included to the requirements of the course in Mukogawa University and they are credited.
-The program ends with an exhibition comprised of students' work.
+Within the scope of the activity, students participate in various traditional workshops, especially focused on wood, glass, and ceramic tile (çini), and they also have the opportunity to examine preservation and restoration works in Dolmabahçe and Yıldız palaces.
+In addition to visiting Istanbul's significant historical and touristic sites, ICSA’s Istanbul program offers one-day technical trips to Edirne, Bursa, and İznik.
+Students of Mukogawa University who visit our university within the scope of Preservation-Restoration master's course have the chance to observe technical and scientific interventions made for historic buildings as part of cultural heritage and their qualified furnishing, get involved in the ongoing work, and compare the practices to those in their own country.
+All these activities are credited parts of the course requirements in Mukogawa University.
+The program ends with an exhibition comprised of students' works.

 https://www.instagram.com/icsainjapan/